matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/bridging-asset.md

 ## Add tokens to bridge

-To add your token to the bridge, fill and submit the [token request form](https://5p68rkvrcqg.typeform.com/to/NbYpe2pw) and we will get your token added.
+To add your token to the bridge, fill and submit the [token request form](https://5p68rkvrcqg.typeform.com/to/NbYpe2pw) and we will get your token added to the bridge.

 ## Default bridges